-In Achaemenid era, the golden age of metalworking, different methods of metalworking developed so greatly that influenced over next centuries and millenniums.
+In the Achaemenid era, the golden age of metalworking, different methods of metalworking developed so greatly that influence over the next centuries and millenniums.

 After Islam, Qalamzani was still prevalent in Persia.
-Unique bird and animal shaped vessels have survived during this period.
-Qalamzani was chiefly flourished in Seljuk and Safavid dynasties.
-One of the most special metalwork in Seljuk period was inlaying silver and red copper on brass and bronze.
+Unique bird and animal-shaped vessels have survived during this period.
+Qalamzani was chiefly flourished in the Seljuk and Safavid dynasties.
+One of the most special metalwork in the Seljuk period was inlaying silver and red copper on brass and bronze.

 During the Safavid period, one of the specific designs was the inscriptions of Shiite Imams’ names.
-Utensils made of copper and bronze as well as steel doors and windows for religious and sacred places were common in this era.
-The designs mostly included winged animals with lion heads, the plants and birds, the courtier parties and fights and hunting, dancers, musicians and musical instruments, engraved on the gold and silver.
-Safavid metalwork was produced so elaborately that gained the world reputation, and it was exported to different parts of the world at that time.
+Utensils made of copper and bronze, as well as steel doors and windows for religious and sacred places, were common in this era.
+The designs mostly included winged animals with lion heads, the plants and birds, the courtier parties and fights and hunting, dancers, musicians, and musical instruments, engraved on the gold and silver.
+Safavid metalwork was produced so elaborately that gained the world’s reputation, and it was exported to different parts of the world at that time.